Roomade

-Roomade was a Brussels-based arts organisation founded in 1996 by Barbara Vanderlinden, directed and curated until 2006 by Vanderlinden, it commissioned and produced a string of notable exhibition projects and publications.
+Roomade was a Brussels-based arts organisation founded in 1996 by Barbara Vanderlinden.
+Under her direction and curation until 2006, Roomade became known for commissioning and producing a series of groundbreaking exhibition projects and publications.

-Roomade was described as "an organisation working with artists, philosophers and other intellectuals on projects that can hardly be commercialised or 'musealised.'
+Roomade distinguished itself by fostering collaborations between artists, philosophers, and other intellectuals on projects that defied traditional commercialization or museum exhibition formats.

 History

 The emergence of Roomade was directly linked to the finding that in the mid-1990s, Brussels lacked several vital functions and spaces for contemporary visual art.
 Roomade intended to fill this gap and take creative action on this terrain vague.

 The idea for Roomade was developed in 1995 primarily by Barbara Vanderlinden (founder).
 It was supported early on by international artists, such as American artist-curator Fareed Armaly, who came up with its name "Roomade," a contraction of the words "room" and "made," to express the ideas of "making room," and creating hospitable spaces for the encounter and connection between art, the sciences, the city, and the public.

-De Witte Raaf, described Roomade as an organisation "for the production of art projects outside the traditional exhibition circuit, embedded in a specific social situation and intended for a new audience."
+De Witte Raaf described Roomade as an organisation "for the production of art projects outside the traditional exhibition circuit, embedded in a specific social situation and intended for a new audience."
 In 2001, Knack wrote, "The emphasis is always on elements of the artistic or scientific trajectory, which fit less easily within the structures of the current art world.
 Usually, famous people are invited – such as Matt Mullican, Bruce Mau, Bruno Latour, Chantal Mouffe… – but Roomade always tries to introduce a slight shift in the dominant public image of these figures."

-Organization

-The non-profit organisation was established in 1996.
-Vanderlinden had invited, among others, Johannes Van Heddegem, Belgian politician Eric Antonis (1941–2014), curator Bart Cassiman, and collector Anton Herbert (1938–2021), to become members of the board of directors.
-Johannes Van Heddegem became its first president.
+Roomade officially became a non-profit organization in 1996.
+To solidify its leadership, Vanderlinden assembled a distinguished board of directors.

-The organisation was led by a small team, including, among others, project coordinators Sophie Lauwers, Anne Judong and Stefan Huber.
-Funding included several government bodies: Flemish Community, Flemish Community Commission (VGC), European Commission's Culture 2000 program, City of Antwerp, and Antwerpen Open VZW.
+Roomade attracted support from various government bodies.
+The Flemish Community, the Flemish Community Commission (VGC), the European Commission's Culture 2000 program, the City of Antwerp, and Antwerpen Open VZW all contributed to Roomade's financial foundation.

 Initially the organisation rented modest quarters housed in the cloister of the Jesuit fathers in Brussels (Saint-Josse-ten-Noode), in 1999 Roomade moved to a former banana ripening building from the 1950s in the Koopliedenstraat in Brussels where it had offices, a library, an archive, a lecture hall and presentation room from 1999 to 2006.
 The building also housed the offices of the art newspaper De Witte Raaf (The White Raven) and Argos center for audiovisual arts.